mkiser/WTFJHT/membership.md

 2/ **Pledge a small monthly amount through Patreon**, a service made for situations like this.
 They help creators like WTFJHT earn ongoing revenue directly from their audience.
 Pledge a small amount, get a big reward. **[Become a Patron Now](https://www.patreon.com/wtfjht){:target="_blank"}**.

 3/ **Make a one-time donation through PayPal**.
-A normal donation works great for those that don't want to pledge monthly support.
+A normal donation works great for those that don't want to pledge their monthly support.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top" style="margin-bottom: 1em;">
 <input type="hidden" name="cmd" value="_s-xclick">